 4. Drink two cups of water 10 minutes before you work out

-A study from 2003 found that drinking about two cups of water before a workout can boost your metabolism by 30 percent.
+A found that drinking about two cups of water before a workout can boost your metabolism by 30 percent.
 This increase occurred within 10 minutes of consumption and reached a peak 30 to 40 minutes after drinking.

 5. Get enough protein to keep your muscles working